ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
 160 hours of yapping on the phone with many of you…</blockquote>

 <h3>4.
-Copy Wars: Shallow vs Deep Copy — Know the difference - <a href="https://medium.com/@rahul.kumar0/copy-wars-shallow-vs-deep-copy-know-the-difference-4e30be61791b" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Adapter Pattern Explained with Examples - <a href="https://medium.com/@vitaliykorzenkoua/javascript-adapter-pattern-explained-with-examples-aef27191b4eb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kumar`**
+✍️ **posted by `Vitaliy Korzhenko`**

-<blockquote>In the world of JavaScript, copying objects or arrays might seem straightforward.
-But there’s a catch!
-The difference between shallow copy…</blockquote>
+<blockquote>The Adapter Pattern is a structural design pattern that allows incompatible interfaces to work together.
+It’s like a translator that helps…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>